BladeChiyu/DC/README.md

 > - Adding skill translations to child(s)
 > - Requesting easter eggs or memes to the patch
 <br>
-DM me your request if you donate and I will try to add to to the patch ASAP
+If you donate, DM me your request and I will try to add it to the patch ASAP
 <br>
 <br>
 <br>